How Blood Clots Killed Mr. Ibu: 10 Ways to Prevent Them

 Mr Ibu, renowned for his comedic brilliance and larger-than-life persona, succumbed to the devastating consequences of blood clots at the age of 62.
 His untimely death serves as a stark reminder of the dangers posed by these potentially life-threatening conditions.

-How Blood Clots Killed Mr. Ibu: 10 Ways To Prevent Them 8
+How Blood Clots Killed Mr. Ibu: 10 Ways to Prevent Them blood clots

 Blood clots, also known as deep vein thrombosis (DVT), can occur in individuals who are immobile or have recently undergone surgery or suffered an injury.
 They can also develop in those who have certain medical conditions or lifestyle factors that increase their risk.